History of Warren Buffett in Timeline

 June 2006: Giving away Berkshire holdings

-In June 2006, Warren Buffett announced that he would gradually give away 85% of his Berkshire holdings to five foundations in annual gifts of stock, with the largest contribution going to the Bill and Melinda Gates Foundation.
+In June 2006, Warren Buffett announced his plan to gradually donate 85% of his Berkshire Hathaway holdings to five foundations, with the Bill and Melinda Gates Foundation receiving the largest share, starting in July 2006.

 June 23, 2006: Pledge to Bill & Melinda Gates Foundation

-On June 23, 2006, Warren Buffett pledged the equivalent of 10 million Berkshire Hathaway Class B shares, worth approximately $30.7 billion, to the Bill & Melinda Gates Foundation, making it the largest charitable donation in history.
+On June 23, 2006, Warren Buffett pledged about the equivalent of 10 million Berkshire Hathaway Class B shares to the Bill & Melinda Gates Foundation (worth approximately $30.7 billion).

-In December 2006, it was reported that Warren Buffett did not carry a mobile phone, did not have a computer at his desk, and drove his own Cadillac DTS.
+In December 2006, it was reported that Warren Buffett did not carry a mobile phone, did not have a computer at his desk, and drove his own automobile, a Cadillac DTS.

 2006: Auction of Lincoln Town Car